kristianernst/kristianernst.github.io/_posts/2023-08-20-sd_building_tutorial.markdown

 # Generative model

-A model that learns a probability distribution such that we can sample from the distribbution to create new instances of data.
+A model that learns a probability distribution such that we can sample from the distribution to create new instances of data.

 Example: If we have many samples of a cat, then we can train a generative model of it to sample from this distribution to create new images of the cat.